gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 ```

+### `LenientConfiguration.getFiles()` returns the same set of files as other dependency query methods

+There are several different methods you can use to query the set of files for the dependencies defined for a `Configuration`.
+One such method is `LenientConfiguration.getFiles()`.
+In previous versions of Gradle this method would not include files defined by file dependencies.
+These are dependencies that are declared using a `FileCollection`, such as:

+    dependencies {
+        compile fileTree(dir: 'some-dir', include: '**/*.jar')
+    }

+In this version of Gradle, `LenientConfiguration.getFiles()` now includes these files in the result.
+This change makes this method consistent with other query methods such as `ResolvedConfiguration.getFiles()` or `Configuration.getFiles()`.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.